-After a play-off victory over Sergio Garcia at Carnoustie in 2007, Harrington became the first European to win back-to-back Open Championships since James Braid in 1905-06 when he beat Ian Poulter by four at Royal Birkdale 12 months later – and that after fearing that injury might keep him out of his Claret Jug defence.
+After a play-off victory over Sergio Garcia at Carnoustie in 2007, Padraig Harrington became the first European to win back-to-back Opens since James Braid in 1905-06 when he beat Ian Poulter by four at Royal Birkdale 12 months later.

 Padraig Harrington captured his first Claret Jug in the most dramatic of fashion after a battle with Sergio Garcia on the notoriously difficult Carnoustie Golf Links.
 A play-off was needed to separate the two golfers.